 The Galaxy S10 5G picks up just about everything the S10 Plus has and improves on it.
 Besides the obviously bigger screen, the other major difference between the S10+ and the S10 5G edition is the camera.

 While you are still getting the same three camera lenses used on the S10 Plus on the back of the S10 5G, the latter gets a fourth depth-sensing ToF sensor.
 With this, Samsung aims to position the S10 5G as an AR device, but for those uninterested in AR, the same sensor can be used to shoot Live Focus videos, which is a cool addition if you ask us.

 The S10 5G also gets a dual-lens selfie camera like the S10+, but it swaps the second 8MP lens on the latter for the same 3D depth sensing sensor used on the back.
 This unit is paired to a 10MP lens that takes normal selfies.
 Since the Galaxy S10 5G is also getting a bigger 4500mAh battery, it also comes with support for faster 25W battery charging technology compared to the 15W fast charging tech used on the other S10 models.
 Fast wireless charging and reverse wireless charging also keep their place and so does the in-display fingerprint scanner.

 But despite all the goodies, the device also has some or rather one notable omission – the microSD card slot.
 It’s a strange decision from a company that has kept faith in this feature when others ditched it a long time ago.
-Even more interesting is that the Galaxy S10 5G comes in one configuration of 256GB storage, yet the S10+ and its multiple memory options of up to 1TB of internal storage still gets a microSD card slot.
+Even more interesting is that the Galaxy S10 5G comes in two configurations that max out at 512GB storage, yet the S10+ and its multiple memory options of up to 1TB of internal storage still gets a microSD card slot.